Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Proofs of Main Results

 Probability transition matrices on graphs have been studied well; in particular, there are some combinatorial techniques to bound their eigenvalues based on \emph{graph conductance}~\cite{aldous-fill-2014} as well as some algebraic techniques that allow one to compute all the eigenvalues explicitly exploiting symmetry groups of a graph \cite{BarbellBoyd} as we shall discuss in Section~\ref{sec:spectral}.

 The notion of graph conductance is tied to a transition matrix $W$ over a graph which corresponds to a reversible Markov chain admitting an arbitrary stationary distribution $\pi$.
 It can be viewed as a measure of how hard it is for the Markov chain to go from a subgraph to its complement in the worst case.

 The notion of graph conductance allows us to provide bounds on the mixing time of the corresponding Markov chain as we discuss below. \begin{defi}[Conductance] Let $W$ be the transition matrix of a reversible Markov chain\footnote{That is $\pi_iW_{ij}=\pi_jW_{ji}$ for all $i,j \in \mathcal{N}$.} on the graph $\cG$ with a stationary distribution $\pi=\{\pi_i\}_{i=1}^n$.
-The conductance $\Phi$ is defined as \BEQ \Phi(W)=\min_{S\subset V}\frac{\sum_{i\in S,~j \in S^c}\pi_{i}W_{ij}}{\min \{\pi(S),\pi(S^c)\}}, \EEQ where $\pi(S)\triangleq\sum_{i\in S}\pi_i$. \end{defi}
+The conductance $\Phi$ is defined as